marufmax/better-flight/readme.md

 - [ ] Doctrine ORM Integration
 - [ ] IoC container integration
 - [ ] TruestedProxy for using it behind a load balancer
+- [ ] FileSystem for files and drivers
 - [ ] Always returning JSON
 - [ ] Friendly HTTP requesting library (Maybe ZHTTP)
 - [ ] Unit Testing